 Fast-forward to 2015 and to Ensenada, Mexico where she caught the eye of Frank Van Der Linde.
 At this point in time, we were looking to open up French Polynesia as a destination.
 Her design and size were just perfect for us and we purchased her in 2014 to join the Master Liveaboards fleet.

 Unfortunately, disaster struck in Truk Lagoon on 29th March 2015.
 Typhoon Maysak passed directly over the lagoon just as it was growing into a Category-1 typhoon.
 Truk Siren, along with several other vessels – including another well knowing diving liveaboard, sustained serious damage.
 Many vessels in the lagoon ended up grounded in shallow water.
 Looters inflicted further damage to the vessel and on 11th April, they burnt her to her keel.
-It still brings tears to our eyes to re-read about the events.

 This meant that we had to adapt fast.
 We decided to use our new boat as a replacement for Truk Siren.
 This meant we could continue offering amazing dives in Truk Lagoon.